Side effects of Viagra and how to reduce them

 Avoid grapefruits and grapefruit juice

 When you take Viagra, avoid eating grapefruits and drinking grapefruit juice.
-There is a chemical inside grapefruits that interacts with Viagra and can affect how sildenafil breaks down in your body.
+There is a chemical inside grapefruits that can affect how sildenafil breaks down in your body.

 Your liver contains enzymes that break down drugs to make sure the medication does not stay in your body for a long time.
 One of these enzymes is called CYP3A4.
 A chemical in grapefruit blocks this enzyme which can change how long sildenafil stays in your body.